JaredMcB/DDRM/ResearchJournal.md

 |  2   | 500  | "bin" | fuzzy | 100  | 2^11  | "Par" | Very good | 10^15  | 2    | 50   | "none" | "Par"  | Very poor off by a factor.            |
 |  2   | 500  | "bin" | fuzzy | 100  | 2^11  | "Par" | Very good | 10^15  | 2    | 50   | "bin"  | "none" | very good little fuzzy better than SP |

 I need to fix the windowing I think I need to divide by the sum of the `dft` of the window.
 I fixed the scaling of the windowing procedure.
 It turned out I need to divide the mean square to the window function.
 The estimate though is still **very** noisy.
 If fact when I did both windowing and smoothing the it was not as good (as in it varied further from the theoretic xspectral density) than when I just smoothed it.
 The support of the window function is `nfft`, that is, it is nonnegative on `-nfft:nfft`.
 I can imagine why it would be a good idea take that any smaller since it would be eliminating data.
-Perhaps if there was sufficent overlap in the intervals this might be OK and yield some benefit.
-I don't plan on exploring that now though, and for the moment would just as soon remove the windeowing functionality.
+Perhaps if there was sufficient overlap in the intervals this might be OK and yield some benefit.
+I don't plan on exploring that now though, and for the moment would just as soon remove the windowing functionality.

+For now I will leave it in and continued testing different ARMA

+# Wednesday, November 4, 2020

+12:48 PM - Yesterday, I tested a lot of ARMA processes of various types.
+The performance of the estimators was judge qualitatively.

+6:07 PM - I made it so `z_crossspect_fft`calls `z_crossspect_ASP` and ran the Wiener filter